AJGranowski/reddit-expanded-community-filter-userscript/.github/wiki/Developer-Documentation.md

 # Tooling

-## Toolbox
+## NPM

-Toolbox is a shell script designed to be the main entry point for this project.
-In essence, all toolbox does is run commands in a temporary Docker container defined by a Docker Compose file.
+`npm` is a shell script designed to be the main entry point for this project.
+In essence, all it does is run commands in a temporary Docker container defined by a Docker Compose file.
 This is the primary purpose of this project: a proof of concept of a completely containerized toolchain.
 A unified environment shared between each developer and automated runner.

 There are some quirks though: